deNBI/simplevm-user-docs/wiki/simple_vm/volumes.md

 If you have a volume and want to increase the volume size, you can do this at the volume overview.

-!!! caution "Volume must be available"
+!!! caution "Volume must be available or in-use"
-    The volume has to have the status `available`.
+    The volume has to have the status `available` or `in-use`.

 After you extended your volume, attach the volume to your vm.
 Depending on the filesystem you use on your volume, you need different procedures to make the new capacity available.